willismorse/esm-library/readme.md

 This library is an ESM bundle that is published as a node package called `library`.
 Obviously, you won't be able to publish this to the public npm registry with this package name; I recommend running a docker image of [Verdaccio](https://github.com/verdaccio/verdaccio) locally to try this out.

 _You might be tempted to use the `node link` trick to bypass using a real npm registry.
-However, this uses a symlink  that can confuse tooling such as VSCode and Webstorm: since you aren't changing versions in package.json and since the symlink itself doesn't change modification data reliably when the directory contents change, any tool that relies on a filewatcher that is looking at package.json or on the package folder within node_modules may be confused.
+However, this uses a symlink  that can confuse tooling such as VSCode and Webstorm: since you aren't changing versions in package.json and since the symlink itself doesn't change modification date reliably when the directory contents change, any tool that relies on a filewatcher that is looking at package.json or on the package folder within node_modules may be confused.
 Webstorm in particular does not like this.
 YMMV, just be sure to exercise it carefully before relying it; not recognizing changes to your package can result in really subtle and hard-to-diagnose problems._

 # Implementation notes